ibm-cloud-docs/FileStorage/duplicate-volume.md

 Common uses for an independent duplicate volume:
 - **Golden Copy**.
 Use a storage volume as golden copy that you can create multiple instances from for various uses.
 - **Data refreshes**.
 Create a copy of your production data to mount to your nonproduction environment for testing.
-- **Development and Testing (dev/test)**.
+- **Development and Testing**.
 Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.

 ### Dependent duplicate
 {: #dependent}